mjnurse/mjnurse.github.io/LinuxBash-L/Script_h_-_Extracts_and_displays_the_help_lines.md

 #!/bin/bash
 help_text="
 NAME
-   h - Extracts and displays the (single line) help lines.
+  h - Extracts and displays the (single line) help lines in bash scripts.

 USAGE
-   h
+  h [<filenames - wildcards allowed>]

+OPTIONS
+  -m|--matchesonly
+    Only display the help lines available, don't report on files missing a help line or with a help line 'tbc'.

 DESCRIPTION
   Extracts and displays the (single line) help lines.

 AUTHOR
   mjnurse.dev - 2020